JuliaAI/DataScienceTutorials.jl/assets/literate/ISL-lab-3.md

 <!--This file was generated, do not modify it.-->
 ## Simple linear regression

-`MLJ` essentially serves as a unified doorway to many existing Julia packages each of which provide their own functionalities.
+`MLJ` essentially serves as a unified path to many existing Julia packages each of which provides their own functionalities and models, with their own conventions.

-The simple linear regression demonstrates this, many packages offer it (beyond just using the backslash operator): here we will use `MLJLinearModels` but we could also have used `GLM`, `ScikitLearn` etc.
+The simple linear regression demonstrates this.
+Several packages offer it (beyond just using the backslash operator): here we will use `MLJLinearModels` but we could also have used `GLM`, `ScikitLearn` etc.

-To load the functionality use `@load ModelName pkg=PackageName`
+To load the model from a given package use `@load ModelName pkg=PackageName`

 ```julia:ex1
 using MLJ